truecharts/website/src/content/docs/SCALE/guides/backup-restore.md

 ### System Apps

 We expect users to have fully followed the SCALE quick-start [guide](/scale) and hence have installed *all* [operators](/scale/#minimal-getting-started-setup-with-scale) from the `system` train as listed there.
-This includes `VolumeSnapshots` and `VolSync`, the latter of which depends on `Prometheus-Operator` and `VolumeSnapshots`, so ensure you have installed those first prior to installing VolSync.
+This includes `VolSync`, the latter of which depends on `Prometheus-Operator`, so ensure you have installed this first prior to installing VolSync.

-### HeavyScript

-This guide makes use of the command-line tool called `HeavyScript` and assumes you're already familiar with creating backups using the BASH HeavyScript functions from the Scale command-line.

-Please refer to the GitHub page for [HeavyScript](https://github.com/Heavybullets8/heavy_script) to follow the commands and instructions below.

 ### S3 Backup Provider

 Our only officially supported system for "offsite" backups is S3(-compatible) storage.
 Offsite can be either another machine with minio or a S3 Storage provider like [BackBlaze](https://www.backblaze.com/) or [AWS](https://aws.amazon.com/s3/pricing/).
-Currently our only officially supported backup provider is BackBlaze, but we're looking forward to expanding this list in the future.
+Currently our only officially supported backup provider is [BackBlaze](https://www.backblaze.com/), but we're looking forward to expanding this list in the future.

 ## Backup